 GO KAYAKING OR PADDLE-BOARDING

 There are a few rental shops in Positano around the beach area charging around €15 per hour.
 This is a very popular activity.
-A great way to excersise and is a great way to get a view of Positano from the sea.
+A great way to exercise and get a view of Positano from the sea.

 THE CATS OF POSITANO

-We had a return bus ticket for our trip back to Sorrento, but we decided to take the ferry back instead.
+We had a return bus ticket for our trip back to Sorrento, but chose the ferry instead.
 This cost an extra €15 each, but the journey back was well worth it.
-The views were superb.
+The views were incredible, and I would highly recommend taking the ferry as an alternative to the bus.

 Visit Sorrento with us: Our four-day guide to Sorrento, Italy.